eedugon/eck-logs-and-metrics/README.md

 ### ECK, namespaces and generic roles

-Deploy ECK, namespaces and global roles.
+[Deploy ECK](https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-deploy-eck.html), namespaces and global roles.
 ```
 kubectl apply -f resources/01_infra
 ```

-The previous command will create the following namespaces:
+The previous command will install ECK with the default official manifest (in `elastic-system` namespace) and will also create the following namespaces:
 - monitoring
 - dev
 - prod